syntevo/docs/src/SmartGit/Manual/GUI/Repository/Synchronizing-with-Remote-Repositories.md

   You can also invoke **Push To** on a remote to push (or *synchronize*) all branches from the selected remote to another remote.
 - **Push Up To** (in the [Graph](../Graph-View.md) or [Journal](../Journal-View.md) Views) pushes all new commits up to, and including, the selected commit, rather than all commits, in the current branch to its tracked remote branch.

+When you invoke **Push To** for a single local branch, the dialog can show **Push To** options for **Tracked or matching branch** and **Custom Ref**.
+Use **Custom Ref** if the target name should differ from the tracked branch or if you need to push to a non-standard Git ref.
+If multiple remotes exist, choose the **Target Repository** first.
+The dialog can also offer **Force pushing (even if it's not fast-forward)**.

+When you invoke **Push To** on a remote, SmartGit pushes all branches represented by that remote to another remote.
+That dialog can also offer **Force pushing (even if it's not fast-forward)** and **Remove remote branches which don't have a local counterpart**.
+Both options are dangerous because they rewrite or delete refs on the target remote.
+Use them only if the target remote is intended to mirror the source remote.

 If you try to push commits from a new local branch, you will be asked whether to set up tracking for the newly created remote branch.
 In most cases it is recommended to set up tracking, as it will allow you to receive changes from the remote repository and make use of Git's branch synchronization mechanism (see [Branches](../Branch/index.md)).
-The preferences contains an option to avoid this dialog and always configure the tracking.
+The preferences contain an option to avoid this dialog and always configure the tracking.

 > [!NOTE]
 > The tracking will **not** be configured if the git option `push.default` is set to `matching`.